BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 3b – As a Free User, I want to be able to pay to upgrade to the full version, so that I can have full access to premium features
+### User Story 3b: As a Free User, I want to be able to pay to upgrade to the full version, so that I can have full access to premium features

 **Acceptance Criteria:** A free user should be able to make a one-off payment to permanently add the paid status to their profile, unlocking the benefits of